Isolation (Joy Division song): Composition

-"Isolation" is a song that contains elements of synth-pop and electronic music and lasts for a duration of two minutes and fifty-two seconds.
-According to the sheet music published at Musicnotes.com by Universal Music Publishing Group, it is written in the time signature of common time, with a tempo of 148 beats per minute.
+"Isolation" is a new wave and synth-rock song, which "temporarily lifts the album's post-punk cloud."
+It contains elements of synth-pop and electronic music and lasts for a duration of two minutes and fifty-two seconds.
+According to the sheet music published at Musicnotes.com by Universal Music Publishing Group, the song is written in the time signature of common time, with a tempo of 148 beats per minute.
 "Isolation" is played in the key of C major, while Ian Curtis's vocal range spans one octave, from the low-note of B_{3} to the high-note of B_{4}.
 The song has a basic sequence of G–F–G in the verses, changes to B–A–G–F–G at the chorus and follows G–F–G–G–G during the coda as its chord progression.

 Bassist Peter Hook said the ending came as the serendipitous result of Martin Hannett's efforts to rescue the original master tape from a botched edit by a junior sound engineer.